Unix and Linux commands help

 |more < file||more file|

-* In addition to each of the above explanations, additional information about a specified command for your Unix or Linux variant can be found by using the man command.
+You can get additional information about a specific command for your Unix or Linux variant using the man command.